dalerivera/responsive-tables/README.md

 A solution for responsive tables.

-This solution is based off of [Zurb's responsive table solution] (http://zurb.com/playground/responsive-tables), but adds some enhancements and tweaks that give tables a very user friendly behavior, and allows a developer to use responsive tables with dynamic table content.
+This solution is based off of [Zurb's responsive table solution] (http://zurb.com/playground/responsive-tables), and is designed to work with the Foundation Framework.
+Some enhancements and tweaks were added to Zurb's solution that gives tables a very user friendly behavior, and allows a developer to use responsive tables with dynamic table content.

 #### Step 1: Download responsive-tables.js and responsive-tables.css